dcapwell/scala-tour/Collections.md

 # Collections

 Collections are the biggest points of failure in languages; if you look over the "Java Puzzlers" book, most of the examples are with collections.
 This is also true for scala.
-The way type inference works, the whole `CanBuildFrom` mess, and Collection Variance (cause you really meant List[Any] right?) all come together to give you weird "wtf" moments.
+The way type inference works, the whole `CanBuildFrom` mess, and Collection Variance (cause you really meant List[Any] right?) all come together to give you wierd "wtf" moments.
 Now, lets have some fun!

 ## Variance Fails